mihailmariusiondev/arkantranscripter/README.md

 This will remove the entire `arkantranscripter` environment and all its installed packages.

-Note: Make sure you're not inside the environment you're trying to remove.
+**Note**: Make sure you're not inside the environment you're trying to remove.
 If you are, deactivate it first using the command mentioned above.

 ### Verifying Environment Removal